pointblue/pb-api-client-gen/README.md

 ### Properties

+The following properties are required for each client that will be generated:

   - `name` - The name of the class that will be generated
   - `swaggerDefinitionUrl` - URL of the target swagger definition
   - `outputDirectory` - Destination path of generated clients

 ## Generating API code

-All commands should be executed from the root path of your project

-`node ./node_modules/pb-api-client-gen/index.js`

-Optionally, you can edit the `package.json` file of your project.
+  1. Edit the `package.json` file of your project.
+Use the example below for reference.
+  2. Run `npm run build-app` to generate the client code.

 Example:

 ```
   "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1",
-    "build-api": "node ./node_modules/pb-api-client-gen/index.js"
+    "build-api": "build-api"
-  },
+  }
 ```

-You can then run `npm run build-app` to generate the client code
+## Notes

+This project is mostly a wrapper for [https://github.com/wcandillon/swagger-js-codegen](https://github.com/wcandillon/swagger-js-codegen)

+Creating an npm command - [http://blog.npmjs.org/post/118810260230/building-a-simple-command-line-tool-with-npm](http://blog.npmjs.org/post/118810260230/building-a-simple-command-line-tool-with-npm)